sibnerian/complimentary-mintz/README.md

 Of course, this site would be fairly boring without an API.
 The API provides a convenient endpoint to grab a large list of Mintz quotes, which can then be used (for example) as filler data for other projects.
 This endpoint is `/quotesAPI` by default.
 You can change this endpoint if you want by changing the apiPath parameter in `server/startup.coffee`

+#### Shoutout
+Shoutout to [Mike Bannister](https://github.com/possibilities) for making Meteorite and generally being awesome!
+Mike is dope!